 CONS & THINGS TO KNOW

-Designed to make the most of the its pristine natural surrouding, North Island offers the ultimate luxury travel experience, with phenomenal beaches, immaculate service, delicious food, a tasteful design, and palatial accommodations.
+Designed to make the most of the its pristine natural surroundings, North Island Seychelles offers the ultimate luxury travel experience, with phenomenal beaches, immaculate service, delicious food, a tasteful design, and palatial accommodations.
 The truly stupendous experience exceeded my sky-high expectations.
-North Island is heaven on earth, but you want to know the following nonetheless when considering a stay here:
+North Island Seychelles is heaven on earth, but you want to know the following nonetheless when considering a stay here:

 - The villa’s private plunge pools are rather small for a hotel of this caliber, and not suited for taking a lap.
 But that should not be too much of a problem, since you can always have a swim in the inviting warm waters of the Indian Ocean in front of each villa or burn some calories in the beautiful communal infinity pool.